What Does the Exchange of Contracts Mean?

 - Fill in any required forms or documentation.

-Both should agree on a new price, if discussed and a completion date before signing the contracts.
+Both should agree on a new price and a completion date before signing the contracts.

 Exchange of contracts hold-ups

-If both the buyer and seller have completed all of their respective tasks, delays may then occur due to scheduling issues with the solicitors.
+If both the buyer and seller have completed their respective tasks, delays may occur due to scheduling issues with the solicitors.
 Both will have other clients to tend to, so finding a date that works for everyone may be a challenge.

 To summarise